zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

           Initialized empty Git repository
 ```

 `git init` makes the current directory into a Git repository.
 To do this, it creates a `.git` directory and writes some files to it.
-These files define everything about the Git configuration and history of the project.
+These files define everything about the Git configuration and the history of the project.
 They are just ordinary files.
 No magic in them.
 The user can read and edit them with a text editor or shell.
 Which is to say: the user can read and edit the history of their project as easily as their project files.

 The `alpha` directory now looks like this: